jle034/rshell/grep/README.md

 ```

 A good example would be the ‘-c’ flag.
-We previously talked about using the grep command to output the lines that contained matches to your pattern.
+We previously talked about using the grep command to output lines that contain matches to your pattern.
 What if you only cared about how many times a matching line was found?

 Easy.